 Modern HEPA filters include twisted glass fiber that is turned into myriad directions for making fibrous mazes.
 HEPA filters use the following techniques to filter air:

-The main difference between these two technologies is that the Molekule PECO filter chemically destroys the smaller pollutants, while the HEPA technology gathers pollutants of a certain size on a net of fibers.
+The main difference between these two technologies is that the Molekule PECO filter chemically destroys the smaller pollutants.
+In contrast, HEPA technology gathers pollutants of a certain size on a net of fibers.

 Which Technology Steps Ahead?

 Both PECO and HEPA technology helps to purify indoor air destroying airborne pollutants.
 But the PECO technology is more advanced and more effective.
 The two drawbacks of HEPA technology:

 - HEPA technology can not effectively remove pollutants with small structures.
 Some poisonous gas like formaldehyde and ozone don’t get stuck with HEPA filter fiber.

 - HEPA technology can’t chemically react with organic pollutants like mold, bacteria, etc. Unfortunately, if HEPA filter fiber has dust and water, organic pollutants can form colonies on the fiber as there will be a suitable environment for these toxins to grow.
 Eventually, they can even release spores through HEPA filters into the room. you

 So Molekule PECO technology is more advanced and effective in purifying indoor air than HEPA air purifiers.

 Let’s see these Molekule PECO technology air purifiers:

 - Molekule Air Pro FDA-Cleared Medical Air Purifier